Stuycs-K/final-project-9-velazquezrugamai-palisoula/WORKLOG.md

 5/25/23

-worked on Enemy.move() function so that they can move along the path. also centered "you have given up" and changed the font :D
+worked on Enemy.move() function so that they can move along the path. also centered "you have given up" and changed the font :D, fixed validPlacement bug